szhorvat/IGraphM/README.md

 This is a bugfix release with several minor fixes.
 Important changes to be aware of:

  - VF2 isomorphism functions now work when *both* vertex and edge colours are specified at the same time.
  - `IGBlissCanonicalGraph` is now suitable for filtering isomorphic duplicates.
-Its output may be different form previous releases.
+Its output may be different from previous releases.

 ##### v0.2.1